 Also, given their elusive eating habits, it can be difficult to detect them in your home until they already have a sizable population – talk about freeloaders!
 German roaches mainly feed on human food, but can survive for months on simple starches found in furniture glue and book bindings.
 Brown-banded roaches are less common and are easily identified by the pale brown bands that can be seen stretching across the wings of the adults.
 Neither of these roaches bite or sting.

 How Lloyd Pest Control can protect you against roaches

 At Lloyd Pest Control we always powerspray the outside of the property with a wettable powder that leaves behind a low-intensity general pest barrier.
 Inside, we address all infested areas, especially kitchens and bathrooms.
 New formulations of roach baits have given us an advantage in the war on bugs.
 These baits are in a gel form and can be easily and safely applied to the inside corners of cabinetry and moldings.
-Faster acting, these new gel baits boast a desiccant that dries up roaches from the inside out.
+Faster acting, these new gel baits boast a desiccant that toast those roaches.
+Word.

 Ants?
 Spiders?
 Fleas?
 Have Lloyd Pest Control give you a free instant quote for your home:

 "I use Lloyd Pest Control for both my home and business for about 15 years.
 The service is excellent, reliable, on time and friendly.
 Customer service is the best and I recommend Lloyd Pest Control to everyone!"